 For more information, download our SLA Process Guide and see our 3D printing materials page.

-SLA produces accurate parts with detailed features and excellent surface quality, as well as good strength, stiffness and dimensional stability.
+SLA 3D printing produces accurate parts with detailed features and excellent surface quality, as well as good strength, stiffness and dimensional stability.

-Depending on the technical requirements and the material used, SLA parts are clear, translucent or white, and resistant to elevated temperatures and moisture.
+Depending on the technical requirements and the material used, SLA parts are clear and opaque (in grey and cream), and resistant to elevated temperatures and moisture.

 SLA parts are not porous and their material properties are essentially isotropic – which is in contrast to SLS and FDM 3D printing.